thq4n/component_creator/doc/QUICK_REFERENCE.md

 - Document complex properties

 ### 3. Variant Usage
+- Choose variants only when your component needs different styles
-- Start with provided default variants
+- Start with provided default variants if variants are chosen
 - Add custom variants as needed
 - Keep variant names consistent
-- Use automatic variant parameter
+- Use automatic variant parameter when variants are chosen

 ### 4. File Structure
 - Keep generated files in designated directories